 But then later in the video, Simon tells us that we need to invest a minimum of $250 to start using the Free Ad Cash System.
 He even takes things a step further…

 These are classic scam tactics being used to manipulate the visitor into trusting Simon and his Free Ad Cash System program.
-You should not believe a word he says.

 No product out there will help you to earn the kind of money Simon is suggesting in such a short space of time.